Director of Energy and Water Programs | 541-463-6160

 Having an interest in passive solar building design beginning in the early eighties, Roger was able to convince a Science Division hiring team to bring him on as the LCC Energy Management Program Coordinator in 1992.
 Since that time he's been working with an exceptional instructional/support staff and energy colleagues (SOLARC, EWEB, BPA, IREC, NWPPA, NEEA, NEEC) throughout the Northwest/US to develop what has become the national model for energy education.

 In 1998 through a contract with the Northwest Energy Efficiency Alliance, Roger created the Northwest Water and Energy Education Institute providing practitioner professional development opportunities nationally and internationally and has been honored by the Association of Professional Energy Managers, the Interstate Renewable Energy Council, and the Community College League for Innovation, and most recently (2018), the Association of Energy Engineers with achievement awards.
 Roger's particular professional interests include working with students who are entering and working through the LCC two year Energy and Water degree programs resulting in meaningful employment, and assisting other community colleges with creating their own energy related programs,

 Office Manager | 541-463-6161

 Ever since the program's re-birth in 1992 and the addition of the Northwest Water and Energy Education Institute (NWEEI) in 1997, Ginny has acted as our Energy Program midwife.

 She is the guru of finances as well as the magician keeping our heads above the rising waters.
 She is the pacifier, arbitrator and counselor for both student and staff!
 In other words; Ginny manages the office, Coordinates our various programs and workshops for students and staff, directs traffic, keep things progressing, protects the fort, and bakes delicious cookies to encourage attendance at our staff meetings.
-She possesses a tremendous wealth of knowledge in regards to NWEEI and is usually the first line of information when you need help or program information.
+She possesses a tremendous wealth of knowledge regarding NWEEI and is usually the first line of information when you need help or program information.

 Project Specialist / Red Team Leader | 541-463-6170